 Despite the need to improve an aging air traffic management system, the Airports Authority of India (AAI) has delayed the selection of a company to set up eight Approach Surveillance Radars (ASRs).
 The radars are required for eight congested and expanding cities including Delhi, Mumbai, Kolkata and Chennai.
 Only two companies—Raytheon and Thales—made the cut of the six that submitted bids in July.
 However, in August, Eldis, a Czech company with an unproven product, was added to the list ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India Delays Selecting Provider Of Approach Surveillance Radars".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India Delays Selecting Provider Of Approach Surveillance Radars".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.